BogdanMaria/standingstraight/README.md

 	- As a returning visitor:
 		- I want to be able to navigate to further social media sites to see more work and reviews of the company.
 		- I want to easily find a way to contact the business- if I haven’t already.

+    - As a frequent visitor:
+        - I want to be able to use the website across multiple devices without too much difference in the site content.